gb-mobile/pokecrystal-mobile-fra/README.md

 For more information, please see [INSTALL.md](INSTALL.md)

 After setup has been completed, you can choose which version you wish to build.
-To build a specific version, run one of these commands inside the repository directory in cygwin64:
+To build a specific version, run this command inside the repository directory in cygwin64:

-- US Version:   `make`
+`make`

-- EUR Version:	`make crystal_eu`

-- AUS Version:	`make crystal_au`

-For a more accurate experience, we advising picking the build version based on where you live as this will make different 'address' options available to you which are selectable for personal information.

-The US Version covers the United States and Canada.

-The EUR Version covers all countries in Europe (as of 2001).

-The AUS Version covers Australia and New Zealand.

 Other languages are being worked on, but are not complete and still require a lot of polish.